peluche/SWE-to-MLE/content/posts/neural-style-transfer/index.md

 ```

 ### Extract the content: Image Compression
 The first step is to extract the features that are relevent to the content image.
 This could also be reframed as a compression problem.
-Can we take the activation values from an inner layer of the network and use then to reconstruct the original image.
+Can we take the activation values from an inner layer of the network and use them to reconstruct the original image.

 ```python
 def apply_content(start, content, layer=content_layer, epochs=10, m=vgg_hooked, mem=vgg_mem):